chronoxor/FastBinaryEncoding/documents/FBE.md

 Represents the string as an array of bytes in [UTF8 encoding](https://en.wikipedia.org/wiki/UTF-8).

-Implementation depends on equivalent string type in each programming language (e.g. std::string in C++, String class in C# and Java).
+Implementation string type depends on equivalent string type in each programming language (e.g. std::string in C++, String class in C# and Java).

 ![string](https://github.com/chronoxor/FastBinaryEncoding/raw/master/images/string.png)